Charley Crockett: 2015–2024: Independent releases

-In March 2022, he announced Jukebox Charley, a new album of cover songs and his third full-length in just over a year.
-The fourth installment of his Lil' G.L. covers series, the album was released on April 22 and featured classic country tunes from Tom T. Hall, Willie Nelson, George Jones, and more.
+In March 2022, he announced Jukebox Charley, a new album of cover songs and his third album release in just over a year.
+The fourth installment of his Lil' G.L. covers series, the album was released on April 22 and featured country tunes from Tom T. Hall, Willie Nelson, George Jones, and more.

-Charley Crockett performed on Jimmy Kimmel Live! on December 9, 2022.
+In September 2022, Crockett released his 11th album, The Man from Waco, featuring 14 original songs.
+Crockett performed on Jimmy Kimmel Live! on December 9, 2022.